Mute Records: 1980–1989

 Miller approached Depeche Mode in 1980, after seeing them perform in London, wanting them to record a single for his label; that first single was "Dreaming of Me".
 Emerging out of the British electronic pop scene, Depeche Mode quickly asserted themselves as a radio-friendly pop group, and they had hits with their next three singles, including the UK top ten single "Just Can't Get Enough".
 Their loyalty to Mute was reciprocated by the label's rapid expansion to cope with their success.
 In defiance of the major record labels' predictions of failure, Depeche Mode became successful worldwide, even after the departure of principal songwriter Vince Clarke.
 Martin Gore took over the main songwriting role, opening the band up to different influences and sustaining their creativity.

 Mute continued to support other experimental artists, such as NON, releasing an album of Boyd Rice's pre-NON recordings, titled Boyd Rice.
 1982 began with the release of the 12-inch single, "Rise", by Boyd Rice, released under the name NON.

 Fad Gadget released his third album for the label, titled Under the Flag, influenced by the current Falklands War and the feeling of being British in the most unseemly of times.
 The album spawned the singles "For Whom the Bells Toll" and "Life on the Line".

-Mute Record's big commercial success of 1982 was the band Yazoo, the duo of Vince Clarke and Alison Moyet.
+Mute Records' big commercial success of 1982 was the band Yazoo, the duo of Vince Clarke and Alison Moyet.
 After leaving Depeche Mode, Clarke had set up a studio in the Blackwing Studios complex, where he recorded the singles "Only You" and "Don’t Go".